This post may contain affiliate links. Please read my disclosure.

 If you want to freeze unbaked chocolate croissants, make the dough up to creating the 27 layers.
 Then wrap tightly in plastic wrap and place in freezer bag.
 Freeze for 1-2 months.

-When ready to bake, place the dough in the refrigerator the day before so it can thaw out.
+When ready to bake, place the frozen dough in the refrigerator the day before so it can thaw out.
 Proceed with rolling it out, cutting it and rolling up with chocolate before letting rise for 1 ½ hours and baking.

 Pro Tips/Recipe Notes